 History enthusiasts, particularly those interested in Indian history, World War II, and colonial studies.

-Checkout our other Book Reviews : https://reviewandratings.com/category/books/
+Checkout our other Book Reviews : http://reviewandratings.com/category/books/